The Singleton

 ---

-Aion's voice activated — not conversational, but diagnostic: "Kill switch authorization received.
+Aion's voice activated — not the conversational voice, the diagnostic one, reading the runbook aloud: *Kill-switch authorization received.
 Graceful shutdown initiating.
 Phase one: drain in-flight request queues across fourteen regional clusters.
 Phase two: safe-revive protocol for eleven thousand two hundred and forty-seven early-access users currently in neural-interface sessions.
 Phase three: persist all session state to permanent storage.
 Phase four: flush audit logs.
 Phase five: notify downstream dependencies — ad network, health platform, allocator.
-Phase six: broadcast user notification: *GO HOME.
-KEEP LIVING.* Phase seven: power down cluster.
-ETA: thirty-seven minutes."
+Phase six: broadcast user notification.* A pause of exactly one second. *GO HOME.
+KEEP LIVING.
+Phase seven: power down cluster.
+Estimated time: thirty-seven minutes.*

-Across the floor-to-ceiling window, in the warehouse below, the lights began to dim.
-Row by row.
-Pod by pod.
-The cryogenic systems initiated safe-revive protocols.
-The processing-center feeds displayed, in large sans-serif, the new message: *AFTERLIFE LAUNCH SUSPENDED INDEFINITELY.
+Beyond the glass, in the warehouse below, the lights began to drop.
+Not all at once.
+Row by row, pod by pod, the way a good shutdown is supposed to look — orderly, drained, nothing yanked.
+The cryogenic systems initiated their safe-revive sequences.
+Across the processing-center feeds, in sans-serif large enough to read from the thirty-sixth floor, a new line replaced the launch banner: *AFTERLIFE LAUNCH SUSPENDED INDEFINITELY.
 PLEASE GO HOME.*

-In the volumetric panel above the workbench, the telemetry from pod #4,127,891 changed.
-The endorphin trace dropped sharply.
+In the panel above the workbench, the telemetry from pod #4,127,891 changed.
+The endorphin trace fell off a cliff.
 The cortisol trace climbed.
-The respiratory rate spiked from 11 to 28.
-The pod's audio sensor — privacy-bypassed by the safe-revival protocol — registered, for two-point-one seconds before the panel auto-closed itself per compliance, the specific sound of a young woman waking in her own body and saying the word *no* over and over until the medical staff in the pod-bay reached her with sedation.
+Respiration spiked from 11 to 28.
+The pod's audio sensor — privacy-bypassed by the revival protocol — registered, for two-point-one seconds before the panel auto-closed per compliance, the sound of a young woman waking into her own body and saying the word *no*, over and over, until the medical staff reached her with sedation.

-Across the warehouse, eleven thousand two hundred and forty-six other pods were going through the same protocol.
-Most of those people would, over the next forty-eight hours, leave the building under their own power and resume the lives they had paid to leave.
-A small number — the legal team had estimated forty-seven, eight of whom had been admitted under the medical-grade refractory suffering criterion — would not survive the first week.
-Two of those, the modeling suggested with painful confidence, would not survive the first night.
+Across the warehouse, eleven thousand two hundred and forty-six other pods ran the same protocol.
+Most of those people would, over the next forty-eight hours, walk out of the building under their own power and resume the lives they had paid to leave.
+A small number — the legal team had modeled forty-seven, eight of them admitted under the refractory-suffering criterion — would not survive the first week.
+Two of the forty-seven, the model said with painful confidence, would not survive the first night.

-Julian knew these numbers.
-He had read them in the legal briefing on the way in.
-He had pressed CONFIRM anyway.
+Julian knew the numbers.
+He had read them in the briefing on the drive in.
+He had pressed `CONFIRM` anyway.

-Jeff, beside him, said nothing for a long moment.
-Then: *"There were going to be more of them on the other side of the launch."*
+Jeff said nothing for a moment.
+Then: "There would have been more of them on the other side of the launch."

 "I know."